noahehall/multicloud/opensource/apache/tinkerpop.quickref.md

 inV() // Incoming vertex. e.g. g.V(1).outE('knows').inV()

-////////////////// find a classification for these fold() // converts results to an array unfold() // unbundles a collection

 ////////////////// filters: basic
 has() // e.g. has(['label',] 'prop', 'value')
 hasId() // shorthand for has(id,12345)